-Your email newsletter builds trust with your email subscribers which can turn them into loyal customers!
+Your email newsletter builds trust with your email subscribers, which can turn them into loyal customers!
 Grab our secrets to writing engaging email newsletters to keep your customers opening them (and buying from you).

 Hey, y’all!
 One of the most important cogs in the wheel of my business is my email list.
-I CANNOT stress enough the importance of that list because it’s one of the things that separates successful Craftpreneuers from unsuccessful business owners.
+I CANNOT stress enough the importance of that list because it’s one of the key components that separates successful Craftpreneuers from unsuccessful business owners.

 Craftpreneuers spend tons of time making their products and then promoting them, right?
-We utilize Facebook, Twitter, Pinterest, Instagram, Etsy, and more to get the word out about our products and try to sell them.
+We utilize Facebook, Twitter, Pinterest, Instagram, Etsy, and other avenues to get the word out about our products and try to sell them.

 Don’t get me wrong, those sites are useful tools for any business, but they shouldn’t be your ONLY way of connecting with your customers.